 - Work permits and visas need careful attention as these must be compliant with all the regulations set by the General Directorate of Residency and Foreign Affairs and other governing bodies.

 - The law in UAE states that a company license must always be linked to a physical office space.
 Some small businesses are affected by this law.
 And also size of office space is linked to visa allowance for the company.

 Despite some of these challenges, The UAE is quite lucrative for expanding businesses.
 An experienced EOR / PEO can help any business to tackle these challenges competently.

 To simplify your expansion process let Infotree Global assist you to deal with all the complexities.
 Be it hiring employees or distributing payroll or taking care of expenses, we are there to assist you at every step.
 Partner with us and start your global business without worries.

-It is hard to ignore the importance of regulations and compliance in a foreign country.
-If you are operating a business in UAE you need to be well-aware of the payroll and taxation rules.
+In Country Laws– It is hard to ignore the importance of regulations and compliance in a foreign country.
+If you are operating a business in UAE you need to be well aware of the payroll and taxation rules.
 With UAE Employer of Record services, a company can hire a foreign individual or local employees and deal with the complexities of the country’s rules.
 Be it income tax, social security contribution, expanse management, withholding charges, or business tax, an EOR company takes care of it all with total compliance.

-No matter whether you already have a company on an international location or you are going to establish the one, an employer of record can help you significantly.
-The EOR Company can hire staff on your behalf without having the need of setting up a branch in UAE.
+Diverse Solutions– No matter whether you already have a company in an international location or you are going to establish the one, an employer of record can help you significantly.
+The EOR Company can hire staff on your behalf without having the need of setting up a branch in the UAE.
 If your company is already operating, using EOR for managing payroll tasks can be a great idea as they can present an effective solution to tax and accounting responsibilities in the country.

 Why Infotree Global Solutions?